Public health act funeral policy

 • making arrangements for the services of a local funeral director to collect the deceased

-• a coffin, and
+• including coffin,

 • transport of the deceased to the Crematorium or Cemetery in a hearse